contiki-os/contiki/platform/galileo/README.md

 $ boot
 ```

-This should boot the Contiki image, resulted in the following messages being
+This should boot the Contiki image, resulting in the following messages being
 sent to the serial console:
 ```
 Starting Contiki